soraxas/firmware/README.md

 - `printStatus` will "type" content of error status buffer (256 chars) on the keyboard.
 Mainly for debug purposes.
 - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
 - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
 - `startMouse/stopMouse` start/stop corresponding mouse action.
-E.g., `startMouse move left`
+E.g., `startMouse move left`:w
-- `recordMacro|playMacro` targets vim-like macro functionality.
+- `recordMacro|playMacro <slot identifier>` targets vim-like macro functionality.
 Slot identifier is a single character.
 Usage (e.g.): call `recordMacro a`, do some work, end recording by another `recordMacro a`.
-Now you can play the actions back by calling `playMacro a`.
+Now you can play the actions (i.e., sequence of keyboard reports) back by calling `playMacro a`.
 Only BasicKeyboard scancodes are available at the moment.
 These macros are recorded into RAM only.
 Number of macros is limited by memory (we can hold approximately 300 keystrokes).
-If there's less than 1/4 memory free, oldest macro slot is freed.
+If less than 1/4 of dedicated memory is free, oldest macro slot is freed.

 ## Error handling